 Mobile Number Portability system.
 MNP is the system that manages all ports between all UK networks.
-The MNP is independent from all MNOs.
+The MNP is independent of all MNOs.

 The independent regulator that sets the rules for all mobile service providers in the UK OFCOM has made several reviews of porting in the UK and issues several regulations that affect both port ins and port outs.

 Port Authorisation Code.
-This is a number generated by the donor network at the customer request that then allows the customer to transfer their keep number to another network.
-OFCOM requires networks to provide PACs within 24 hours.
+This is a number generated by the donor network that allows the customer to transfer their keep number to another network.

 This is the mobile number that you want to keep.
 In the example of porting in it is the number that you want to bring into giffgaff from your other network.